farmhill-learning/autism-guide/content/autistic-adults/5-legal-financial-social-rights.md

 A valid disability certificate (40% and above) under RPWD is the gateway to most benefits (travel concessions, tax relief, schemes, reservations, etc.).
 Today this is linked to the **UDID card (Unique Disability ID)**.

-1. Collect key documents:

-- Diagnosis reports from government or recognised specialists (developmental paediatrician, psychiatrist, neurologist, clinical psychologist).
-- Aadhaar, address proof, photos.
+1. Collect key documents:Diagnosis reports from government or recognised specialists (developmental paediatrician, psychiatrist, neurologist, clinical psychologist), Aadhaar, address proof, photos.

-2. Register on the UDID / Swavlamban portal:

-- Go to swavlambancard.gov.in and create a login; then choose “Apply online for Disability Certificate/UDID”.
+2. Register on the UDID / Swavlamban portal: Go to swavlambancard.gov.in and create a login; then choose “Apply online for Disability Certificate/UDID”.

 3. Fill in details, upload reports, select the nearest medical authority and submit.